 There is a lack of communication between Openreach and BT.
-On 29 July 2021 West Blackdown residents received an email from the helpdesk that said ‘We are contacting you to advise that there has been a delay due to outstanding d-pole (needs new pole moved to a different location – wayleave required).
+On 29 July 2021 residents received an email from the Universal Service Obligation help desk that said ‘We are contacting you to advise that there has been a delay due to outstanding d-pole (needs new pole moved to a different location – wayleave required).
 But they couldn’t tell us where the ‘d-pole’, (their jargon for a defective pole), is sited.
 They should have known that it is defective since April, when the scheme was surveyed!

 Work started on 13th April 2021 to lay a fibre optic cable on Gibbet Hill from Mary Tavy to West Blackdown.
 It took only a day to bury 1.85km of conduit pipe beneath the moor.
 Work to pull the new underground fibre cable through the conduit is also complete.

 The rest of the fibre-to-the-premises network is being installed above ground on existing telephone poles.
 Work on hanging the fibre started on 27 April 2021 and is still not complete.
 When the main fibre is in place individual houses can be connected by Openreach using fibre cable.
 It is not clear if the centre of the village will be connected in the near future.
 Trees have not yet been trimmed to allow access to the telephone poles between Station View and the village hall.